Anastasia-Labs/aiken-multisig-offchain/README.md

 pnpm install @anastasia-labs/aiken-multisig-offchain
 ```

 Below are the basic instructions on how to use the multisig endpoints.
-For a more comprehensive/ working example and to try it out before implementing yourself, checkout the examples folder.
+To try out a more comprehensive working example, checkout the [examples folder](https://github.com/Anastasia-Labs/aiken-multisig-offchain/tree/examples/examples).

 ### Setup Lucid & Multisig Scripts

 Ensure that all the signers have enough funds in their wallet to effectively use this SDK.

 Each partial signature should be stored in a database or whichever persistence layer you have and retrieved once enough signatures are collected, to pass to the transaction assembly.

 ```ts